sfcc-solutions-share/int_s3/README.md

 1. Import cartridge `int_s3`
 2. Import Service and Service Metadata from `meta/`
+3. Update service credential for bucket name, set user to AWS Access Key and password to AWS Secret Key; set AWS Region custom attribute
-3. Create Job from `custom.s3.export`
+3. Create Job from `custom.s3.export` to upload files to S3 Bucket with prefix

 ## Usage